dariol83/ccsds/README.md

 - The StackOverflow community;
 - ... and many many others.

-A special mention goes to the people that took some of their time to contribute to this project by providing improvements via Pull Requests:
+A special mention goes to the people that took some of their time to contribute to this project by providing improvements via Pull Requests, suggestions, or simply their time to test the various implementations and providing feedback:
-- Alessio Di Fazio, for the POM update to generate OSGi compliant bundles;
+- Alessio Di Fazio (https://github.com/slux83) for the POM update to generate OSGi compliant bundles
-- Javier Peña, for the .gitignore and POM update to improve the support in Eclipse IDE;
+- Javier Peña (https://github.com/xavipen) for the .gitignore and POM update to improve the support in Eclipse IDE
-- @nculijun for the approach to package UI applications into self-executable JARs;
+- nculijun (https://github.com/nculijun) for the approach to package UI applications into self-executable JARs
-- @sv5d for bug fixes to the SLE code.
+- sv5d (https://github.com/sv5d) for bug fixes to the SLE code
+- Artur Scholz (https://gitlab.com/artur-scholz) and Sarah Quehl (https://gitlab.com/Sarah2610) for the interoperability tests with the Python CFDP implementation from LibreCube: https://gitlab.com/librecube/lib/python-cfdp

 # Contributions
 If you find any issue with the provided code or you would like to see a specific feature implemented, please raise a request on GitHub.